 - One-click deployment for STDIO-based MCP servers with automatic hosting and lifecycle management

-- Real-time monitoring through live dashboards tracking server health, usage patterns, and security alerts
+- Centralized observability through dashboards tracking server health, usage patterns, and security alerts

 Enterprise Governance Features